It’s what you do that counts, not what you say…

 But here’s the key truth his immense genius has revealed.
 Despite his mind boggling intellect he has never achieved anything to improve the world.
 He’s never saved any lives, he’s never discovered a cure for a disease, he’s never created any groundbreaking innovations…

-The most important thing to understand in life is it’s not what’s inside that counts, it’s what you do that counts…
+The lesson he has taught is is it’s not what’s inside that counts, it’s what you do that counts…

 It doesn’t matter how smart you are.
 It doesn’t matter how good your intentions are, or what great ideas you have.
 It doesn’t matter if you think you’re a good, kind person.
 None of that matters.
-Because you are not your thoughts.
-What’s inside does not matter.
+Because you are not your thoughts or your beliefs.
 You are only the sum total of your deeds.

 You aren’t a writer until you write.
 You aren’t a leader until you lead.
 You’re not a genius until you solve real problems.
 You aren’t “kind” because you feel sympathy; you are kind because you helped someone.
 The lesson is to stop telling people what you “plan”, or what you believe is right and wrong.